yRaghvendra15/project1/README.md

-**NOTE:** All diagrams are made by me and appropriate credits must be given before copying it.
 ## Key Advantages

  - **No VoterID required** as a user's validity (age: 18+) is determined dynamically using the Aadhaar API